bigdan9811/byuis565monthlyprojects/Jan_Creation_2023/Proof-of-Value.md

 ---

 This test case provides a proof of value that our Metasploit Snort Rule will notify the user when there is a detection of a Meterpeter session.
+We decided to just alert the user and not terminate the session as to not interupt daily work flow.
+This can be modified depending on the use case.
+More documentation can be located [here](Documentation.md).